 Now, it’s the opposite.
 Ecommerce businesses are hellbent on designing and building their online businesses with mobile users in mind before desktop users.

-This might sound like a strange switch, but it actually makes a lot of sense, especially when you consider that an estimated 45 percent of all commerce decisions will be made on mobile in 2020.
+This might sound like a strange switch, but it actually makes a lot of sense, especially when you consider that an estimated 45 percent of all commerce decisions were made on mobile last year.

 For the sake of context, that equates to a whopping $284 billion in revenue.